microsoftgraph/microsoft-graph-docs-contrib/concepts/add-properties-profilecard.md

 You can also [remove](/graph/api/profilecardproperty-delete) custom attributes from profile cards of the organization.

 > [!NOTE]
-> * Custom properties are managed in AAD.
+> * Custom attributes are managed in Microsoft Entra ID.
 Removing a custom attribute doesn't delete the property from Microsoft Entra ID; instead, only the attribute from the users' profile cards for an organization is removed.
 > * Operations on the **profileCardProperty** resource that use delegated permissions require the signed-in user to have a Tenant Administrator or Global Administrator role.

 ## Make additional attributes visible on the profile card